 - Bachelor’s degree or substantially equivalent work experience in a professional setting.

-- Proficiency with Microsoft Office 365, and the ability to quickly learn and effectively use LegalServer and other technology; strong data-entry skills.
+- Proficiency with Microsoft Office 365, and the ability to quickly learn and effectively use LegalServer and other technology.

-- Demonstrated enthusiasm for public interest legal work, serving communities that are under-resourced, and advancing racial equity and social and economic justice is required.
+- Ability to connect with people from different backgrounds, and demonstrated enthusiasm for public interest legal work, serving communities that are under-resourced, and advancing racial equity and social and economic justice is required.

 - A team player with an ability to interact respectfully with clients, volunteer attorneys, government employees, and fellow staff members.